pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 925 Working With Bad Climate Conditions

+Well today I was hot a very hot in my city, make code with bad weather is not good, I can solve some issues in my work and make some things about my TODO list.

 ##### Day 924 Be Productive

 I found it very helpful to take a break from coding and get my priorities in order today and I was very productive at work.